LEOconnell/ABS-API-Vignette/ABS_API_Vignette.md

 #Return Status of API pull displayed - 200 is successful pull
 ```

-Lets look at the nature of the variables stored in the dataset, to get
+Next, here is a look at the nature of the variables stored in the
-an overview of the the returned data.
+dataset, to get an overview of the the returned data.

 ``` r
 summary(CS_all)